Squid Proxy - Classic Collector

 snmp_access allow snmppublic localhost - Set up Telegraf.

-- Configure and start Telegraf: as part of collecting metrics data from Telegraf, we'll use the SNMP input plugin to get data from Telegraf and the Sumo Logic output plugin to send data to Sumo Logic.
+- Configure and start Telegraf.
+As part of collecting metrics data from Telegraf, we'll use the SNMP input plugin to get data from Telegraf and the Sumo Logic output plugin to send data to Sumo Logic.

 Click to expand.
 Create or modify telegraf.conf